 Learning Through A Lens

-VR technology is not as new as it may sound. has been steadily increasing to more than $2.5 billion per year since 2012.
+VR technology is not as new as it may sound.
+The growth of investments in VR has been steadily increasing to more than $2.5 billion per year since 2012.
 In the situation that we were all confined in our own spaces, people found it a great opportunity to explore the applications of VR.
 You will see more and more companies and institutions gradually adapt to this innovative learning method to boost their effectiveness.
 Certainly, it may also be a mind-blowing experience for you to widen your horizon!